Semrush helps you:

 Your first step is to benchmark your site’s current loading speed.
 That way, you know where you’re at before you start making changes.

-Google PageSpeed Insights
+PageSpeed Insights – Homepage

-PageSpeed Insights – Results
+PageSpeed Insights – Report – Backlinko

 Plus, it doesn’t just tell you if your page is fast or slow.
 The tool gives you a detailed report that includes ways you can improve.

-PageSpeed Insights – Opportunities
+PageSpeed Insights – Report – Insights

-Either way, here are a few ways you can improve your site’s loading speed.
+Here are a few ways you can improve your site’s loading speed.

-• Use Lightweight Themes: Bulky WordPress themes can slow things down.
+• Use lightweight themes: Bulky WordPress themes can slow things down.
 So if your theme isn’t optimized for speed, consider switching to one that is.

-• Use Lazy Loading: Lazy loading images can boost your site’s loading speed by 50% or more.
+• Use lazy loading: Lazy loading images can boost your site’s loading speed by 50% or more.
 The downside is that images show up as users scroll down the page, which isn’t great for UX.
 So it’s a tradeoff.

 • Use a CDN: CDNs serve images and other media on your site on servers that are close to your users.

-Google Search Console – Overview
+Google Search Console

 But you probably won’t need most of them.